mingxuanche99/LogisticRegression/README.md

 ## 2. Environment preparation:

-We require a the environment of python 3.8, with packages including numpy, matplotlib, sklearn.
+We require an environment of python 3.8, with packages including numpy, matplotlib, sklearn.

 ## 3. Demo dataset: